PIPERACILLIN AND TAZOBACTAM- piperacillin sodium and tazobactam sodium injection, powder, for solution

 2.2 Dosage in Adult Patients With Nosocomial Pneumonia

-Initial presumptive treatment of adult patients with nosocomial pneumonia should start with piperacillin and tazobactam for injection at a dosage of 4.5 g every six hours plus an aminoglycoside, [totaling 18 g (16 g piperacillin/2 g tazobactam)], administered by intravenous infusion over 30 minutes.
+Initial presumptive treatment of adult patients with nosocomial pneumonia should start with piperacillin and tazobactam for injection at a dosage of 4.5 g every six hours plus an aminoglycoside, [totaling 18 g (16 g piperacillin and 2 g tazobactam)], administered by intravenous infusion over 30 minutes.
 The recommended duration of piperacillin and tazobactam for injection treatment for nosocomial pneumonia is 7 to 14 days.
 Treatment with the aminoglycoside should be continued in patients from whom P. aeruginosa is isolated.

 2.3 Dosage in Adult Patients With Renal Impairment